RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Shape into small flat rounds.
+Divide and shape the dough into small flat rounds.

-Coat cooked palitaw in sesame seeds.
+Coat the warm palitaw pieces in the toasted sesame seeds.

 9/13/2025